 - Roughly 12 hours of jamming out t0 Spotify

 If you’re still uncertain about your data needs, Whistleout has a neat Estimator.
 This gives you a ball-park figure on how much data you need based on how many emails you send, how much you stream, upload, download, etc.

 Lastly, don’t worry if you don’t get the right plan right off the bat.
 At US Mobile, you can top up anytime during the month without any surcharges, and you can change your plan from one month to another to optimize the plan according to your usage.

 And if you’re looking to save even more data, check out our last blog post on how to Save Data on Facebook with a Few Simple Clicks.

 We Don’t “Throttle”

 Don’t get fooled by other carriers’ data claims.
-Many carriers throttle your internet speeds after you go over your the cap on your data plan.
-For example with carriers like AT&T, once you go over your data limit of say 10GB of data, you’re throttled to speeds as slow as dial up.
+Many carriers throttle your internet speeds after you go over the cap on your data plan.
+For example, with carriers like AT&T, once you go over your data limit of, say, 10GB of data, you’re throttled to speeds as slow as dial-up.

-Not only that often times you’ll see that your data speeds fluctuate.
-One day you’re streaming YouTube videos with no problem, and a few days later all you see is the endless loading wheel.
+Not only that, often, you’ll see that your data speeds fluctuate.
+One day you’re streaming YouTube videos with no problem, and a few days later, all you see is the endless loading wheel.
 We suggest you use a tool like Ookla Speed Test to monitor your data speeds.

-At US Mobile we don’t throttle your speeds.
-What you get at start of your bill period and what you get until the end of your bill period is consistent.
-If you reach your data limit your data is shut off, but you are given the chance to top up your data plan for the next 30 days.
-This way if you think you’re going to go over your data this month you can add more data, without having to commit to a higher data plan every month.
+At US Mobile, we don’t throttle your speeds.
+What you get at the start of your bill period and what you get until the end of your bill period is consistent.
+If you reach your data limit, your data is shut off, but you are given a chance to top up your data plan for the next 30 days.
+This way, if you think you’re going to go over your data this month, you can add more data without committing to a higher data plan every month.

 Image credit: laptopmag.com